 If your dog has an accident, you will want to be prepared.
 We love this ARCA FDA Approved Pet First Aid kit which includes 100 items from tick removers to dressings.

-Take a list of vets along your route, just in case of emergency.
+Take a list of vets along your route, just in case of an emergency.

 I recommend a high visibility vest for your dog plus extra blankets in case you break down and are waiting at the roadside in the cold/dark.